 Have you been able to include time for rest and recreation?

-Students working towards Level 5: imagine that the apprentice treasure hunters are gathering three treasures from different places in Australia.
+Students working towards Level 5 imagine that the apprentice treasure hunters are gathering three treasures from different places in Australia.
 They have one day to collect the treasures.
 The itinerary for the apprentice treasure hunters should include timetable information for flights, train trips and bus trips.

 Note: Participation in these scenarios is intended to provide students with opportunities to apply what they have learned about Time and Space during the previous activities.
 By working in pairs, students can take advantage of peer discussion and feedback to enhance their independent development of the itinerary for the culminating task in the final phase of this investigation.